What Are Learning Management Systems, and How do you Choose One?

 • Emphasis on feedback: Courses sometimes go out of date or contain ambiguities, misleading statements, or even flat-out errors.
 There should be a mechanism for team members to give feedback about the course quality, point out errors, or request more help if they need it.

-• Built-in Course authoring: Unless you have a dedicated instructional designer on staff, and the budget for a separate authoring tool in addition to an LMS, look for an LMS that lets you build courses directly within the platform.
+• Built-in course authoring: Unless you have a dedicated instructional designer on staff, and the budget for a separate authoring tool in addition to an LMS, look for an LMS that lets you build courses directly within the platform.
 You want a code-free editor that preferably lets you drag and drop components for ease of use.

 LMS features